 Surveys the basic concepts of psychology.
 Covers the scientific study of behavior and mental processes, research methods and measurement, theoretical perspectives, and application.
-Includes biological bases of behavior, learning, social interactions, memory, and personality; and other topics such as sensation, perception, consciousness, thinking, intelligence, language, motivation, emotion, health, development, psychological disorders, and therapy.
+Includes biological bases of behavior, learning, social interactions, memory, and personality; and other topics such as sensation, perception, consciousness, thinking, intelligence, language, motivation, emotion, health, development, psychological disorders, and therapy. this is a Passport Transfer course.

+Lecture 3 hours per week.
 Prerequisites: Readiness to enroll in ENG 111 required.